seebi/rdf.sh/README.md

 * `doap.ttl` - doap description of rdf.sh
 * `rdf.1` - rdf.sh man page
 * `rdf.sh` - the script
+* `Screenshot.png` - a screeny of rdf.sh in action

 These files are used by the tools: